richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_viaPowerApps.md

 ## Use Case
 This solution considers the following requirements:

-* "We want to share our secured Cognitive Search index with our communit of business users"
+* "We want to share our secured Cognitive Search index with our community of business users"
-* "The Demo App only supports QueryKey-based security"
+* "Since the Demo App only supports QueryKey-based security, we need an alternate solution"

 ## Required Infrastructure
 This solution requires the following resources: